DiSSCo/SDR/galaxy-workflow/README.md

 Each tool has as input an OpenDS JSON object, updates the OpenDS JSON object, and outputs a modified OpenDS object.

+A working example is provided - [sdr-example](https://github.com/DiSSCo/SDR/tree/galaxy-workflow/galaxy-workflow/tools/sdr-example)

 The tool validates the OpenDS object against the OpenDS schema, as defined in the environment variable SDR_OPENDS_SCHEMA.

 An `opends_property` macro allows each tool to define which OpenDS properties it requires using [jsonpath](https://goessner.net/articles/JsonPath/) syntax (via [jsonpath-ng](https://pypi.org/project/jsonpath-ng/))